g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] rename isChanged to isValueChanged
 - [x] handle the case where the value is back to default without triggering a preset or loading from json
 - [ ] Update documentation
-- [ ] Test performance using bindings and using signal/slots

 ### Todo ParameterList